Duncan-Wood/ThriveTracker/README.md

 - Axios, a promise-based HTTP client for the browser and Node.js.

 ### Backend
+- Django, a high-level Python web framework for building robust and scalable web applications.
+- Django REST framework, a powerful and flexible toolkit for building Web APIs.
+- Django CORS Headers, a middleware that enables Cross-Origin Resource Sharing (CORS) in Django applications, allowing the frontend and backend to communicate with each other.
+- Django Rest Framework Simple JWT, an extension for Django REST framework that provides JSON Web Token (JWT) authentication.

 ## Getting Started
 To get started with ThriveTracker, follow these steps: